Ixrec/OuterWildsArchipelagoRandomizer/README.md

 ### Prerequisites

-- Make sure you have the Steam version of Outer Wilds installed
+- Make sure you have Outer Wilds installed
 - Install the [Outer Wilds Mod Manager](https://outerwildsmods.com/mod-manager/)
 - Install the [core Archipelago tools](https://github.com/ArchipelagoMW/Archipelago/releases) (at least version 0.4.4)
 - Go to [the Releases page](https://github.com/Ixrec/OuterWildsArchipelagoRandomizer/releases) of this repository and look at the latest release.
 There should be three files to download: A .zip, an .apworld and a .yaml.